Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Introduction

 \section{Introduction}

-The concepts of pure mathematics and their applications in the progress of theoretical physics have been intertwined {\it together} in a meaningful manner since the advent of physics in the realm of modern-day science.
-In particular, the recent developments in theoretical high energy physics owe a great deal to some of the key ideas and concepts behind pure mathematics.
-For instance, we know that the concepts of differential geometry have found decisive applications in the domain of theoretical research activities related to the gauge theories, gravitational theories, (super)string theories, topological field theories, etc. In this context, it is pertinent to point out that the celebrated St$\ddot u$ckelberg-technique of compensating field(s) [1], responsible for the {\it massive} field theories (e.g. Proca theory) to acquire the beautiful gauge symmetry invariance, is also based on the ideas of the differential geometry (see, e.g. [2-5] for details).
+The basic concepts and ideas behind the subject of pure mathematics and their applications in the progress of theoretical physics have been intertwined {\it together} in a meaningful manner since the advent of physics as a specific branch of (all-encompassing broad field of the modern-day) science which incorporates, into its ever-widening folds, other branches, too.
+In particular, the recent developments in the domain of theoretical high energy physics owe a great deal to some of the key ideas and concepts behind pure mathematics.
+For instance, we know that the concepts of differential geometry have found decisive applications in the realm of theoretical research activities related to the specific topics of gauge theories, gravitational theories, (super)string theories, topological field theories, higher-spin gauge theories, etc. In this context, it is pertinent to point out that the celebrated St$\ddot u$ckelberg-technique of compensating field(s) [1], responsible for the {\it massive} field theories (e.g. the Proca theory) to acquire the beautiful gauge symmetry invariance, is also based on the ideas of the differential geometry (see, e.g. [2-5]).
 In particular, the exterior derivative ($d = d\,x^\mu\, \partial_\mu,\, d^2 = 0$) plays a key role [see, e.g. Eq.
-(6) below] in the replacement/modification of the gauge field due to the presence of some compensating field(s) (e.g. a pure scalar field in the context of Proca theory) which converts the second-class constraints of the {\it massive} theory to the first-class constraints (see, e.g. [6,7] for details).
-The {\it latter} appear in the expression of generator for the gauge symmetry transformations (of the St$\ddot u$ckelberg-modified theory).
+(6) below] in the replacement/modification of the gauge field due to the presence of some compensating field(s) (e.g. a pure scalar field in the context of the Proca theory) which converts the second-class constraints of the original {\it massive} field theory into the first-class constraints (see, e.g. [6,7]).
+The {\it latter} appear in the expression for the generator of the gauge symmetry transformations (existing in the case of the St$\ddot u$ckelberg-modified theory where the mass and gauge symmetry co-exit {\it together}).